-Secretly healthy vegan oat flour cookies rich with cocoa powder and chocolate chips.
-These Double Chocolate Chip Cookies are lightly crisp on the outside, soft in the middle, and the perfect answer to any chocolate craving!
-Made without oil or butter, these secretly healthy double chocolate chip cookies are ready in just 25 minutes.
+These double chocolate vegan oat flour cookies are super rich and chocolate-y, crisp on the outside, wonderfully soft in the middle, and the perfect answer to any chocolate craving!
+Made without oil or butter, these secretly healthy double chocolate chip cookies are ready in just 25 minutes!

 I'm a huge fan of baking with oat flour.
 From muffins to cake to brownies, oat flour has a way of giving baked goods a lovely, whole-grain texture but without an overpowering flavor (I'm looking at you, whole-wheat).

 And even better?
 Oats are inexpensive, widely available, and since they're naturally gluten-free, you don't have to worry so much about over-working the dough.

 These chocolate oat flour cookies are very similar to my favorite Vegan Peanut Butter Cookies, but with just a few tweaks.

 - Almond butter replaces peanut butter, and we use half as much.